 Updating The Units

-After buying these properties, Sevilla had to do very little in renovations for most of the properties.
+After buying these properties, Susan had to do very little in renovations for most of the properties.
 However, the Paris and Santa Cruz spaces needed some updates.
-She spent $25,000 to update the Santa Cruz apartment and $7,000 to update the Paris pied-a-terre.
+She spent $25,000 to update the Santa Cruz cabin and $7,000 to update the Paris pied-a-terre.

 Here are some pictures from her fixer-upper: